 Plant family: Rutaceae

-Production: Cold pressed (expressed) from the rinds of lemons.
+Production: Cold pressed (expressed) from the peels of lemons.
 (Steam-distilled lemon oil is available but not typically used in aromatherapy.)

 Aroma: Bright, refreshing, uplifiting, lemony